|Copyright 1999-2020 TshirtManiacs and all items herein are the sole property of Robin S. Goff

 What is my experience with selling t-shirts?

-that was absolutely the truth, as I said before he was a perfect baby.
-I soon came up with the idea that it would be cute to have a little t-shirt for him that said "I good."
-Laurie agreed.
+absolutely the truth, as I said before he was a perfect baby.
+I thought that it would be cute to have a little t-shirt for him that said "I good."
 We soon

-went to Wal-Mart and bought iron-on t-shirt transfers.
-I made a simple blue phrase using Microsoft Paint, "Igoood."
+went to Walmart and bought iron-on t-shirt transfers.
+I made a simple blue design using Microsoft Paint, "Igoood."
 I added the extra "o" to make the

 word more drawn out like he was saying it.
 I was hooked on the idea of making t-shirts.
 I very soon began thinking, "I wander how I could sell these.

-They're cute, and every baby says I goood.
+They're cute, and every baby says I good.
 I know this would sell, if I could just market it.
 But how do I market something that only exist in my brain."
 My

 Four years later, our lives had changed a little.
 We were living in a new house.
 I had a new job.
 My wife had a new job.
 She was pregnant with our